-First formed in 1953, the National Band of New Zealand has been assembled periodically since.
+First formed in 1953, the National Band of New Zealand has assembled periodically since.

 There have been twenty national and international tours visiting Great Britain, Canada, the United States of America, the Netherlands, France, Russia, Greece, Japan, China, South Korea, Hong Kong and Australia.

 The National Band has thrilled millions of listeners and won rave notices from critics at many of the world’s foremost attractions.
 Among the most notable of these events have been, the 1953 Coronation festivities in London, including a Royal Garden Party at Buckingham Palace, the

 Edinburgh Festival, New York’s World Fair, the Los Angeles County Fair, Expo ’70 in Osaka, Japan, the Canadian National Exhibition, the 1974 and 1990 British Commonwealth Games, a joint concert with the New York Philharmonic in the Lincoln Centre, and Tattoos and Festivals throughout the world.

 Contest successes include three times winning the Brass Band section of the Music Festival at the World Music Concourse in the Netherlands; winner of the International Band Festival in Toronto, Canada; first place in the British Open Championship at Belle Vue, Manchester and winning the Edinburgh Festival Brass Band Championship.
 At the 1978 World Music Concourse the National Band of New Zealand was awarded three gold medals with distinction, the highest number ever awarded; and at the same competition in 1985 the National Band gained the highest points ever given and was accorded a standing ovation, not only by the capacity audience but also by the panel of international adjudicators.
 In 2017 the National band placed second at this international competition.